TacBuild/tac-sdk/README.md

 ### 1. Get the `operationId`

-Use the `getOperationId(transactionLinker)` method with the `transactionLinker` structure returned from `sendCrossChainJettonTransaction` after sending transaction.
+Use the `getOperationId(transactionLinker)` method with the `transactionLinker` structure returned from `sendCrossChainTransaction` after sending transaction.

 > **Note:** An empty response string indicates that validators have not yet received your messages.
 Continue retrying until you receive a non-empty `operationId`.